 It may help to think of a dentist as being similar to a general practitioner in medicine.
 They can diagnose and treat various ailments, and they’re usually the first person you contact when you have a problem.

 At times, some issues require specialized education and experience.
 If you have a dental problem beyond the scope of what your primary dentist does, they may refer you to a specialist.
-For example, an endodontist.

-What is an Endodontist?
+What Is an Endodontist?

 What is tooth pulp?
 The term “tooth pulp” almost makes it seem like there’s just some soft tissue inside each tooth.
 A tooth actually contains nerves, blood vessels, and connective tissue.
 The tooth pulp may become inflamed or infected in the event of an injury or deep tooth decay.